seanrreid/ccs_curriculim_hub/docs/faq/README.md

 ### What is the cost of the program?

-- $12,000.
-There is an early access discount of $2000 if paid in full by the end of February.
+- The total is $12,000
-- $1000 discount if deposit is paid by the end of February.
+- There are early access discounts available if paid in full early

 ### Is financing available?

-- Yes, financing is available through Climb Credit: [https://climbcredit.com/apply/ccs?page=create-account\&schoolId=CA1013044886617](https://climbcredit.com/apply/ccs?page=create-account)
+- Yes, financing is available through [Climb Credit](https://climbcredit.com/apply/ccs?page=create-account)

 ### Is a deposit required?